freeCodeCamp/freeCodeCamp/guide/english/react/higher-order-components/index.md

   * Rendering the `WrappedComponent` within a `div` element;
   * Passing its own props to the `WrappedComponent`; and
-  * Injecting an extra prop to the `WrappedComponent`.
+  * Injecting an extra prop into the `WrappedComponent`.

-HOCs are just a pattern that uses the power of React's compositional nature. **They add features to a component**.
+An HOC is just a pattern that uses the power of React's compositional nature. **They add features to a component**.
 There are a lot more things you can do with them!

 ## Other Resources
 * [React docs: Higher-Order Components](https://reactjs.org/docs/higher-order-components.html)